dominodatalab/reference-project-finetune-falcon7b/README.md

                 zstandard \
 ```

-Once you have spun up a workspace, clone this repo
+Once you have spun up a workspace, clone this repo.
+We ran this fine tuning on a T4 GPU with 16GB of GPU RAM
 ```
 git clone https://github.com/dominodatalab/reference-project-falcon7b.git
 ```